 Yes.
 While we have limited the number of admissions because of workforce challenges, it’s important to continue to adhere to our mission, especially during this time.
 We will admit any individuals we would normally admit.
-We are screening everyone entering the care center, including newly admitted patients or residents.
-Following guidelines from CMS, we’re dedicating rooms exclusively for those coming or returning from the hospital.
-This can serve as a step-down place where they remain for 14 days with no symptoms.
+We screen everyone entering the care center, including newly admitted patients or residents.

 If I can’t visit my loved one, how can we keep in contact?

-We’re deeply aware of the potential effects of social isolation and we’re working on creative solutions.
+We’re deeply aware of the potential effects of social isolation and we continue to provide solutions.
 Sensitive to varied abilities and personal preferences, what works for one person may not be the best solution for all.
 Currently, we recommend calling your loved one regularly, using our Email A Resident option, or contacting us for Virtual Visit options via Skype, FaceTime, or other online tools.

 I heard residents can’t dine together now.
 Is that true?

-Following CMS and CDC guidelines, we’ve implemented a dining policy that minimizes risk of infection.
-Some residents are choosing to dine in their rooms.
-Others are dining in shifts in household dining areas to allow for physical space between residents.
+Following CMS and CDC guidelines, we had implemented a dining policy that minimizes risk of infection early on in the pandemic.
+Some residents chose to dine in their rooms.
+Dining restrictions are no longer in place with residents.
+Visitors are not permitted to dine with residents.

 How about flowers?
 May we send flowers to a resident or tenant?

 Yes, flowers always brighten a person’s day.
-If you’d like to send them to a specific resident, please indicate that as you normally would do.
-They should be delivered to the drop-off table inside the vestibule at PioneerCare Center’s front entrance.
-Call ahead to bring flowers or other items to any of our living and care settings, so we know you’re coming.
+If you’d like to send them to a specific resident, please give us those specific instructions.
+They should be delivered to the main reception desk at PioneerCare Center’s front entrance.

 If I want to donate something else to help residents, what is needed?